shivaganesht/Arduino-Buzzer-Sound-Code/README.md

 # Arduino Buzzer Sound Code

-This Arduino project demonstrates how to create sound using a buzzer connected to the Arduino board.
+This Arduino project demonstrates creating sound using a buzzer connected to the Arduino board.
 The buzzer will produce sound with intervals of five seconds.

 ## Installation

-1. Clone this repository to your local machine using `git clone https://github.com/your-username/arduino-buzzer-sound-code.git`
+1. Clone this repository to your local machine using `git clone https://github.com/shivaganesht/Arduino-Buzzer-Sound-Code.git`
 2. Open the project in the Arduino IDE.

 ## Usage